lola-tech/graphql-kimera/CONTRIBUTING.md

 Kimera is one of [Lola Tech's](https://www.lola.tech) first open source project that is both under very active development and is also being used to ship code to our enterprise customers.

-The main purpose of this repository is to continue to evolve Kimera.
-Development of Kimera happens in the open on GitHub, and we are grateful to the community for contributing bug fixes and improvements.
-Read below to learn how you can take part in improving Kimera.

 ## To get started with the repo:

 ```bash